In this section we look into Accommodation, Bathing, Bedding, Grooming, Handling, How to Clean The Hutch, The Run, Security, Socialisation and Toys.

 Guinea pigs do not usually play with toys as such and a lot of toys advertised for guinea pigs will simply be ignored by them.
 Howeer, guinea pigs do enjoy things they can sit in such as tunnels, paper bags, cardboard boxes.
 They also enjoy chewing so tunnels, paper bags and cardboard boxes also double up for something they can chew.

-You can also get a branch off of a fruit tree (apply or pear) and put it in their hutch, I usually wind this through the wire.
+You can also get a branch off of a fruit tree (apple or pear) and put it in their hutch, I usually wind this through the wire.

 There are willow balls and sea grass products available which the majority of guinea pigs love to chew.